hashicorp/packer/website/source/docs/builders/azure.html.md

 -   `capture_name_prefix` (string) VHD prefix.
 The final artifacts will be named `PREFIX-osDisk.UUID` and `PREFIX-vmTemplate.UUID`.

+-   `location` (string) Azure datacenter in which your VM will build.

+    CLI example `azure location list`

+#### Image Source:

+Images can be used from the marketplace or from a VHD, stored in an ARM storage account in the same subscription.

 -   `image_publisher` (string) PublisherName for your base image.
 See [documentation](https://azure.microsoft.com/en-us/documentation/articles/resource-groups-vm-searching/) for details.

     CLI example `azure vm image list-publishers -l westus`